Internals

 verbose=false

-A partition of the columns of a symmetrix matrix A is symmetrically orthogonal if, for every nonzero element A[i, j], either of the following statements holds:
+A partition of the columns of a symmetric matrix A is symmetrically orthogonal if, for every nonzero element A[i, j], either of the following statements holds:

 References